What Happens If You Inherit A House With A Mortgage?

 The death of a loved one is an incredibly difficult time.
 Not only are you emotionally drained, but after the funeral you have the added anxiety of sorting through legal documents, financial information and the last will and testament of the deceased.
 You want to make sure you take care of any financial loose ends, and that can turn into an overwhelming task.

-Can You Inherit A House That Still Has A Mortgage?
+Can You Inherit A House With A Mortgage?

 When all debts have been settled, the remaining assets are distributed among the heirs.
 In many cases, this could mean inheriting their home, even if that home still has an outstanding balance on the mortgage.

-When this happens, you have a few options to consider for what you should do next.
+You’ll have a few options to consider for what you should do next if you’ve inherited a house with a mortgage.
 You could either sell the home to pay off the mortgage and keep any remaining money as your inheritance, or you could keep the home.
 If you keep the home, you’ll need to either continue making payments on the loan or use other assets to pay the mortgage off.

-After you’ve inherited a house with a mortgage, you’ll need to figure out what your next steps are.
-Let’s take a look at the considerations you should make when planning what to do next.
+Let’s take a look at what you should consider when you’re planning what to do next.

 Hopefully, the homeowner kept a file of their mortgage documents.
 At the very least, try to find a document saying who services the mortgage.
 You, or your family attorney, will need to call the servicer to notify them of the death.
 Chances are they’ll want a copy of the death certificate before you can move forward.
 After verifying the death and updating documents, the servicer will then be able to tell you how much is left on the mortgage and how much the monthly mortgage payment is.
 At this point, you’ll have the information you need to decide how to deal with the remainder of the mortgage.